FreeRTOS/FreeRTOS-Kernel/MISRA.md

         a declaration in header file is not useful as the assembly code will still need to declare it separately.

+#### Rule 11.5

+_Ref 11.5.1_

+- MISRA C:2012 Rule 11.5: A conversion should not be performed from pointer to void into pointer to object.
+        The rule requires a pointer to void should not be coverted into a pointer to object cause this may result in a pointer that is not correctly aligned, resulting in undefined behaviour.
+The memory blocks allocated by pvPortMalloc() must be guaranteed to meet the alignment requirements specified by portBYTE_ALIGMENT_MASK.
+        Therefore, casting the void pointer which points to the returned memory to a pointer to object is ensured to be aligned.

+_Ref 11.5.2_

+- MISRA C:2012 Rule 11.5: EventGroupHandle_t is a pointer to an EventGroup_t, but
+        EventGroupHandle_t is kept opaque outside of this file for data hiding purposes.

+_Ref 11.5.3_

+- MISRA C:2012 Rule 11.5: void * is used in list macros for list item owner as these macros are used with tasks, timers and co-routines.
+Alighment is known to be fine as the type of the pointer stored and retrieved is the same.

+_Ref 11.5.4_

+- MISRA C:2012 Rule 11.5: void * is used in a generic callback function prototype since this callback is for general use case.
+Casting this pointer back to original type is safe.

+_Ref 11.5.5_

+- MISRA C:2012 Rule 11.5: void *  is converted into a pointer to uint8_t for ease of sizing, alignment and access.

 ### MISRA configuration

 Copy below content to `misra.conf` to run Coverity on FreeRTOS-Kernel.